shunty-gh/Excel-DNA.github.io/docs/guides-advanced/performing-asynchronous-work.md

 ---
 It is important to only communicate with Excel when it is Ready.
 For example, if one displays a non modal dialog then the program may fail if it attempts to call a VBA routine in response to a button press while the user is also in the process of editing a cell.
 Intercepting Window Messages messages etc. can also produce errors even though they are on the main thread.
 And of course accessing Excel from a different thread is forbidden.

 The best approach is to enqueue such work to execute on the main Excel thread when it is ready.
-Some support for initiating such cross-thread work is now (December 2012) implemented by Excel-DNA, and exposed as methods on the `ExcelDna.Integration.ExcelAsyncUtil` class.
+Some support for initiating such cross-thread work is now implemented by Excel-DNA, and exposed as methods on the `ExcelDna.Integration.ExcelAsyncUtil` class.

 To try it you need to
 - call `ExcelAsyncUtil.Initialize()` in your `AutoOpen()`.